Exceptional isomorphisms between complements of affine plane curves: Geometric description of open embeddings

-\begin{proof} We can assume that $\k=\kk$.
+\begin{proof} We may assume that $\k=\kk$.
 Denote by $\psi\colon \F_n\dasharrow \p^2$ the birational map that contracts $C$ to a point (and maybe some other curves).
 The minimal resolution of this map yields a commutative diagram

 In $\Pic(\F_n)=\Z F_n\bigoplus \Z S_n$ we write

 for some integers $a,b$.
 Note that $a=\Gamma\cdot F_n\ge 2$ and that $b-an=\Gamma\cdot S_n\ge 0$.
 By hypothesis, the strict transform $\tilde{\Gamma}$ of~$\Gamma$ on $X$ is a smooth curve contracted by $\pi$.
 In particular, $\Gamma$ is rational and the divisor $2\tilde{\Gamma}+aK_X$ is not effective, since for a general line $L\subset \p^2$.